 this is more than just that "

-Despite having passive AMG dampers, the ride is not overly stiff to a point where passengers would complaint.
+Despite having passive AMG dampers, the ride is not overly stiff to a point where passengers would complain.
 It may crash a little over larger potholes but as a whole, well controlled.
-Body roll isn’t severe despite not have adaptive suspensions.
+Body roll isn’t severe despite not having adaptive suspensions.
 This is a setup done right despite fitted with run flat tyres.

 Onto the negatives, the steering is skewed to the left which is not optimal by any measure.
-And of course being an electric steering, there no feel but it is one that isn’t shabby in terms of accuracy as far as SUVs go.
-Its 2-litre mill is good for taxes but on the expense of shove.
+And of course being an electric steering, there is no feel but it is one that isn’t shabby in terms of accuracy as far as SUVs go.
+Its 2-litre mill is good for taxes but at the expense of shove.
 Also an Audi Q5 accelerates marginally faster.
 Following that, grinding noise from that engine still manages to find their way into the cabin.

 Panoramic roof invites glare on top of unwanted heat into the cabin, robs that bit of comfort away and it is something that the GLC can do better without.
 It too comes with collision prevention which did not assist me in any ways but scared me instead.
 Also its automated parking feature is very much garbage.

 The 13-speaker Burmester audio.
 They are no less than one of the best in the business.
 Not only do they look expensive but the sound it produces is seriously rich in detail.
 Just tailor the bass to your liking then tunes will sound warmer.
 They may not be at home HiFi quality but being confined in a car, things do not get much better.

-I returned later in the evening where the sun has set, greeted by an illuminated logo as I exit the car and thought to myself this is a Mercedes-Benz that is worthy of its star.
+I returned later in the evening where the sun had set, greeted by an illuminated logo as I exited the car and thought to myself this is a Mercedes-Benz that is worthy of its star.